 Borrowings under the amended and restated term loan are repayable in monthly installments of principal and interest, followed by a balloon payment of all unpaid principal and accrued and unpaid interest due July 2027.
 Interest on borrowings under the amended and restated term loan accrues at a rate, at our election at the time of borrowing, equal to (i) LIBOR plus 3.25% or (ii) 2.25% plus the sum of the Federal Funds Open Rate plus 50 basis points and the Daily LIBOR Rate plus 100 basis points.
-As of September 27, 2020, there was \$7.6 million outstanding under the amended and restated term loan and the interest rate applicable to borrowings under the amended and restated term loan was 3.44%.
+As of June 28, 2020, there was \$7.9 million outstanding under the amended and restated term loan and the interest rate applicable to borrowings under the amended and restated term loan was 3.53%.

 The maximum borrowing capacity under the revolving line of credit is \$15.0 million.
 Interest on borrowings under the revolving line of credit, as well as loan advances thereunder, accrues at a rate, at our election at the time of borrowing, equal to (i) LIBOR plus 2.25% or (ii) 1.25% plus the alternate base rate.
-As of September 27, 2020, there were no outstanding borrowings under the revolving line of credit and the interest rate applicable to borrowings under the revolving line of credit was 4.50%.
+As of June 28, 2020, there were no outstanding borrowings under the revolving line of credit and the interest rate applicable to borrowings under the revolving line of credit was 4.50%.

 The maximum borrowing capacity under the equipment loan is \$3.0 million, subject to certain restrictions.
 Any borrowings under the equipment loan from October 2018 through October 2021 will be due and payable beginning the following month with 36 monthly installments of principal due through October 2022, and all accrued and unpaid interest due October 2022.
 Interest on borrowings under the equipment loan accrues at a rate, at our election at the time of borrowing, equal to (i) LIBOR plus 3.00% or (ii) 2.00% plus the alternate base rate.
-In September 2020, all outstanding amounts under the Equipment Loan were repaid using cash provided by operations.
+As of June 28, 2020, there were \$1.9 million of outstanding borrowings under the equipment loan and the interest rate applicable to borrowings under the equipment loan was 4.76%.